SCUMM: History

-LucasArts finally abandoned the SCUMM engine in 1998, when they switched to GrimE, using the free software scripting language Lua, for the games Grim Fandango and Escape from Monkey Island.
-Humongous Entertainment continued to use the engine for its educational games and sports series Backyard Sports.
+LucasArts finally abandoned the SCUMM engine in 1998 when they switched to GrimE, using the free software scripting language Lua, for the games Grim Fandango and Escape from Monkey Island.
+Humongous Entertainment continued to use the engine for all its PC games, including the Backyard Sports series, until the release of Backyard Soccer 2004 in 2003.
+Subsequent games would be developed on the Python-based YAGA engine, including Putt-Putt: Pep's Birthday Surprise and Pajama Sam: Life Is Rough When You Lose Your Stuff!, the only Humongous adventure games to not be developed using the SCUMM engine.

 In March 2016, Wilmunder revealed that he would share design documents for many of LucasArts' adventure games and the source code for the SCUMM engine, which he plans to provide in digital format via GitHub.

 Design

 Most SCUMM games feature a verb–object design paradigm.
 The player-controlled character has an inventory, and the game world is littered with objects with which the player can interact, using a variety of verbs.
 A large set of these were often featured at the bottom of the screen in the early games, but by Full Throttle (1995) and The Curse of Monkey Island (1997) these had been reduced to a "verb coin" appearing at the mouse cursor with the option to use character's eyes (to look), hands (to use, pick up, push, pull, etc.), or mouth (to talk, consume, inhale).
+Humongous Entertainment's games simplified this interface, with a transparent mouse cursor graphic that would become filled in when the player could interact with an object, or transform to an arrow to indicate a clickpoint that will take the player to a new screen.

 Puzzles generally involve using the right verb action with the appropriate object—"use biscuit cutter with rubber tree", for example.
 "Talk to" commonly produces dialogue sequences, in which the player selects from a list of predefined questions or comments, and the character they are talking to replies with a predefined response.
 The notable exception to this general paradigm is Loom (1990), which does not use the standard verb–object interface, but replaces most actions with a selection of spells played on an instrument.